 As a partner with the United States government and military, the majority of jobs at Northrop Grumman require the individual to acquire and maintain a security clearance.
 Security clearances are used to certify that someone can be trusted with sensitive information.
-They are granted by the government, and are used for specific purposes.
+They are granted by the government and are used for specific purposes.

-Three commonly issued levels of security clearances
+There are three commonly issued levels of security clearances

 - Top Secret

 In addition to clearances, individuals may be granted additional access for special compartmented information (SCI) or a special access program (SAP).

 Did you know?